git-alexis/holbertonschool-low_level_programming/static_libraries/README.md

-not empty | projet static librarie
+not empty | project static libraries